 Brand Name | Product Type

 Easy to use, easy to clean, and easy on the eyes, the Eureka Sprk Camp Stove is a worthy cooking companion on the trail.
-At just over 3 lbs, it’s a far cry from a thru-hiker’s favourite but, for the price, it offers weekend campers excellent value.
+At just over 3 lbs, it’s a far cry from a thru-hiker’s favourite but, for the price, it offers weekend warriors excellent value for camp cooking.

 Price: 0.00$